anashashmi/StructuralAnalysisJS/README.md

 Progress will be made on all three facets as the progress of one facet demands needs of progress in the other facets.

-Facet 1: A schema specification will be crafted to design how a structure will be inputted Facet 2: Algorithms will be placed to calculate results Facet 3: Visualization Engine will use WebGL via ThreeJS.
+Facet 1: A schema specification for input of a structure
+Facet 2: Algorithms to calculate results
+Facet 3: Visualization Engine using WebGL via ThreeJS.